ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation

-    The best model that was selected by the programming language contained the following variables: Overall.Qual, BsmtFin.SF.1, and Gr.Liv.Area.
+    The best model that was selected by R contained the following variables: Overall.Qual, BsmtFin.SF.1, and Gr.Liv.Area.

-    As can be seen inthe model has a higher adjusted R2 which indicates that it is probably more adequate that the one fabricated in this study.
-Nonetheless, before making a conclusion the regression model was plotted to see how its graphs looked like; to determine if they comply with the necessary assumptions.
-And, as can be seen , the model contains less outliers/influential observations than the one that was first graphed in this paper (before all outliers were eliminated to improve the model).
+Also, the proposal of the computer has a higher adjusted R2 than the manually created model.
+Nonetheless, before concluding that it is indeed better, the new regression model was plotted to see what its graphs looked like and to determine whether they comply with the necessary assumptions.
+And, as can be seen, the model contains fewer outliers/influential observations than the one that was first graphed in this paper (before all outliers were eliminated to improve the model).
+Hence, perhaps it would be more appropriate to use the model created by the subset's method to predict the pricing of houses in Ames Iowa.

 ### 13 Comparing both models